luerhard/chapter_regression_and_artifical/main.md

 ### Hyperparameter tuning & Grid Search
-Most [!ml] models have so called _hyperparameters_.
+Most [!ml] models have so-called _hyperparameters_.
-These are parameters that influence the way the models is trained and choosing these can have a great impact on model performance.
+These are parameters that influence the way the models are trained and choosing these can have a great impact on model performance.
 Trying combinations of hyperparameters and choosing the ones that result in the highest model performance is called _hyperparameter tuning_.
 The [!rf] implementation used here has two hyperparameters to tune: the number of features to be considered at each decision node (`mtry`) [see also, @lantz:MachineLearningDiscover.2015, 369ff.], and `min.node.size`, the minimum size of the terminal nodes in every tree.
 The latter implicitly defines the maximum depth of our trees.